 How to roll multiple years of unpaid tax debt into a single, simplified monthly payment.

 If you have several years’ worth of tax debts, a great first question for you to ask is, “can’t I just consolidate these bills into one?”
 The short answer is yes.
 But let’s think about the word “consolidate”.
-You may have the notion that tax debts work like credit cards, in that by agreeing to combine your balances you can receive a lower, overall total.
-Unfortunately, that concept doesn’t really apply with the IRS.
-Not exactly.
+You may have the notion that tax debts work like credit cards.
+That by combining your balances you can reduce how much you pay, in total.
+Unfortunately, that consolidation benefit doesn’t really apply to tax debt consolidation.
+At least, not exactly.

 In order to sort out what you can and can’t do when it comes to consolidating tax debt, let’s first consider how the IRS bills you.
-When you combine this information with your best resolution options, your choices will become a lot clearer.
+When you combine this information with your best resolution options, your choices become clearer.
 The good news is, there’s more than one way to handle back taxes.
 And you should be able to find a resolution that fits your needs.

 Unpaid tax debt can lead to wage garnishment, liens, levies and severe credit penalties.
 Don’t wait to get the help you need!
 Let Debt.com connect you with professional tax debt help today.